{{CurrentPage.Topics.DisplayName}} {{CurrentPage.Subtopic_x0020_Level_x0020_1}}

 {{CurrentPage.Title}}

-Public Act 103-0589PDF Document appropriated $25 million for FY 2025 in General Revenue funds to provide the After School Programs Grant to school districts and community organizations for after-school programming, as well as other programming outside of the normal school day.
+Public Act 104-0464 appropriated $30 million for FY 2027 in General Revenue funds to provide the After School Programs Grant to school districts and community organizations for after-school programming, as well as other programming outside of the normal school day.

 The After School Programs Grant is a two-part initiative.
-School district grant allocations total $17 million out of the $25 million appropriated.
-Another $8 million is competitive grant allocations for non-school district applicants.
+School district grant allocations total approximately $10.7 million of the $30 million appropriated.
+Another approximately $19.3 million is competitive grant allocations for non-school district applicants.

 The purpose of the funding is to: